 Fortunately, Laclede County provides a great model for local government taking charge to help provide voters with more civic information.
 We believe these 52 counties – where the need is even more urgent – can follow in Laclede’s footsteps.

 While visiting Missouri, we were invited to appear as guests on the weekly radio show Making Democracy Work, which is produced by the League of Women Voters of Southwest Missouri along with KSMU radio in Springfield.

 Our Government Services Associate, Kurt, appeared on the show along with Glenda.
 Allison Cash of the League was the interviewer, and she asked questions about CTCL, the new website being built by the Laclede County Clerk staff, and the broader problem of election websites in Missouri.

 Allison asked about the presence of election websites in Missouri.
 “There’s a big problem of civic information in this state,” Kurt suggested, citing the number of counties without sites.

 Glenda emphasized the goal of better serving the community and supporting voters.
 “Most voters want to quickly look at this information and move on with their lives,” Glenda explained.
 Having a site where answers to common voter questions are easy to find, Glenda said, “is really going to position us better for the 2016 election.”

 The interview broadcast on KSMU on December 14.
-You can listen to it here.
+You can listen to it by visiting the KSMU website.

 All in all, our work in Missouri identifies challenges as well as solutions.
 We found some big gaps when it comes to providing civic information in the Show Me State, but we also met smart, hardworking public servants and advocates who want to do their part to bolster informed participation in the democratic process.

-If you want to read more about the election website template and training options that we offer, visit our training page.
-With questions about our research on Missouri, reach out to Kurt at firstname.lastname@example.org.
+If you want to read more about the election website template and training options that we offer, visit our professional development page.
+With questions about our research on Missouri, reach out to Kurt at email@example.com.